Making Sense of Socio-Spatial Inequality: A Qualitative Study of Geographical Proximity and Social Distance in Buenos Aires

 BA in Psychology, Favaloro University

 I have worked internationally as a teaching and research assistant.
+I am also an Associate Fellow of the Higher Education Academy (AFHEA), with a teaching approach grounded in critical, inclusive and creative pedagogy – using dialogue, art, real-world cases and contextual thinking to foster reflection and civic awareness in diverse classrooms.
 Outside academia, I have worked as a social adviser for the Social and Urban Integration Agency of the Province of Buenos Aires Government.

 Find a PhD